deltaboltz/CMPLR-P4/README.md

 	clears up any left over binaries and object files of an older run

 make allcean:
-	removes the output file "statSem" and object files
+	removes the output file "compfs" and object files, as well as any .asm files created

 make:
   compiles the entire program

-statSem *filename*:
+compfs *filename*:
   runs the program *filename* is the file you wish to run in this program
   NOTE: sample tests are given, they are labeled with .sp21 extensions
 	!!!THE PROGRAM ONLY READS IN FILES WITH EXTENSION OF .sp21!!!